Intruder101010/Simple-Color-Game/README.md

-Just simple color game with HTML, CSS and Js
+Just simple color game with HTML, CSS and JS.

 Game rules:
 3 digits appear on the screen, which are part of the rgb color.